-- 1. In response to the statutory requirements of students with a Statement of Special Educational Needs or Education Health and Care plans. - 2.
+- 1. In response to the statutory requirements of students with Education Health and Care plans. - 2.
 According to the latest SEND High Tariff or Catch Up funding needs. - 3.
-According to SEND register. - 4.
-To meet the needs of the new Year 7 intake during their first year at Benjamin Britten. - In response to in-school data tracking.
+According to SEND needs. - 4.
+To meet the needs of the new Year 7 intake during their first year at Benjamin Britten. - 5.
+In response to in-school data tracking.